Americas

 Security indicator

-Freedom of the press and freedom of expression are two highly respected principles in Costa Rica – an exception in Latin America, a region plagued by corruption, insecurity and daily violence against the press.
+Freedom of the press and freedom of expression are two highly respected principles in Costa Rica, an exception in Latin America.
+Nonetheless, in 2022, the government subjected some media outlets to verbal attacks and their access to state-held information was restricted.

 Media landscape